Federal Reserve Bank of Dallas: Branches

-Current Activity
+Current activity

-The Dallas Fed is the nation's central processor for Treasury coupons and manages the national Electronic Transfer Account program, processes checks for federal benefit recipients.

-The Dallas Fed also focused on research dealing with maquiladoras and other U.S.-Mexico border economics.
+The Dallas Fed is the nation's central processor for Treasury coupons and manages the national Electronic Transfer Account program, processing checks for federal benefit recipients.
+The Dallas Fed has also focused on research dealing with maquiladoras and other U.S.–Mexico border economic activities.

 The current president is Lorie K. Logan, who assumed office in August 2022.
 Logan succeeded Robert Steven Kaplan, who resigned in October 2021.